-If the PD-45 will drive a post in two minutes, the PD-39 and PD-55 will drive the same post in one minute, the PD-110 will drive it in 30 seconds and the PD-140 will drive it in 15 seconds.
+If the PD-45 will drive a post in two minutes, the PD-55 will drive the same post in one minute, the PD-110 will drive it in 30 seconds and the PD-140 will drive it in 15 seconds.
 These are not exact times, but will provide a good estimate.

 Choose the proper chuck adapters for the posts you will be driving by using Rhino Tech Data sheet, form no. 121-1.
 Use the misc. accessories section on the Rhino literature sheet, form no. 118, to order required or additional accessories.